Ultimate Guide to Video Podcasts: Equipment, Software, and Tips (2026)

 With more and more audiences now opting for video podcasts, the best way to stay relevant is creating a video podcast of your own.
 You just need to make sure you’re doing this in order — starting with tools to successfully launch your venture.

-Everything You Need to Start a Video Podcast
+What Equipment Do You Need to Start a Video Podcast?

 What does it take to bring a video podcast to life?